rasmuserik/app-skolevej/README.md

 - `index.html` eksempel på html-kode der indlejrer editoren
 - `lib/` dependencies (jquery+leaflet.draw)

+All code is written in coffeescript, which can also be compiled into somewhat readable javascript.

 ## Kørsel af demo

 - Sikr at node(http://nodejs.org/) og CoffeeScript `npm install -g coffee-script`